Aquatic macroinvertebrates: Filterers

 Filterers remove suspended FPOM from the water column using a variety of filtering mechanisms.
 They expend less energy searching for food, rather relying on sufficient current velocity and upstream food supply.
 Examples include Diptera (e.g. Simuliidae) and Coleoptera (e.g. Elmidae).

 Predators

 Predators consume animal tissue and therefore have direct top-down effects on the food web.
 Some predator species include Odonata and Plecoptera larvae which utilize grasping mouthparts to ambush their prey.

 Bioindicators

-Aquatic macroinvertebrate communities are strongly influenced by their environment, and act as bioindicators for the overall condition of freshwater ecosystems.
+Aquatic macroinvertebrate communities are strongly influenced by both biotic and abiotic factors in their environment, and act as bioindicators for the overall condition of freshwater ecosystems.
+Aquatic macroinvertebrates are vulnerable organisms that are susceptible to small changes in their surrounding environment.
 Species have been classified based on their tolerance to environmental changes, and their assemblages can therefore indicate if an ecosystem is healthy.
+Some examples of the impacts that cause stressors on macroinvertebrates are water pollution, land alteration, climate change, and flow regulation.
+These stressors often stack to create even more adverse challenges to macroinvertebrate communities.
+Stressors can cause a decrease in both biodiversity and overall stream health in freshwater ecosystems.

+Aquatic macroinvertebrate species can be used directly to observe ecosystem health.
+Stream health can be evaluated using a biotic index.
 The orders Ephemeroptera, Plecoptera, and Trichoptera are sensitive to pollutants so they are used to calculate an EPT index to indicate water general quality.
 Specific effects of pesticides can be indicated with the SPEAR index.
 E.g. German stream monitoring of pesticide exposure and effects.